 Knowing the signs of workaholic behavior can be a great way to “catch” the addiction early.
 Below we’ll list 20 telltale signs of workaholism you should look out for in yourself and your loved ones so that early interference can be made possible.

-1. You’re the First One in and the Last One Out
+1. You’re the first one in and the last one out

 Although you might like to get in extra early to get through your tasks in peace and quiet, you also tend to stay late and work overtime on a regular basis preparing for the next day.
-So, if you notice that you’re switching off the office lights on a nightly basis, it’s probably time that you re-evaluate your work schedule to see what’s actually making you stay so late.
+So, if you notice that you’re switching off the office lights on a nightly basis, it’s probably time that you reevaluate your work schedule to see what’s actually making you stay so late.

 You may think that working a 12-hour shift will surely make you more productive, but the truth is you’re only damaging your work standard — and your health in the process.
 Remember: putting a standard shift in, and working to the best of your ability, is better than burning the midnight oil day in and day out.

-Are you guilty of being glued to your phone and checking your email inbox every five minutes, wherever you are — whether that’s on the train, in bed, in line at the cashier or watching TV (if you even have time for that)?
+Are you guilty of being glued to your phone and checking your inbox every five minutes, wherever you are — whether that’s on the train, in bed, in line at the cashier or watching TV (if you even have time for that)?
 And do you feel the need to reply to any emails you receive as soon as you receive them?
 After all, it would be rude not to, right?

 Wrong!
 There’s nothing worse than making your brain work overtime and focusing on job-related tasks after you’ve logged off work for the day.
 So, if your phone and other technological devices at home get in the way of your downtime, it might be a good idea to disable notifications or switch them off completely.